19 Artworks We Loved at the 2020 India Art FairArt Wise

 14. Bronze Sculptures by K.S.
 Radhakrishnan

-Gallerie Nvya showcased bronze sculptures by one of India’s most significant sculptors, K.S.
-Radhakrishnan, and we struggled to choose which of his pieces we loved the most.
+At a showcase of bronze sculptures by one of India’s most significant sculptors, K.S.
+Radhakrishnan, we struggled to choose which of the pieces we loved the most.
 From small and intimate pieces to large and lofty ones, Radhakrishnan had used the two figures of Maiya and Musui - woman and man - through whom his vision of the world unfolded in myriad ways.
 The sculptures stood out as much for the extraordinary body movements in the figures, as they did for the skilful modelling of bronze.

 15. Untitled Artwork by Puneet Kaushik